 What we offer

-At Nalashaa, we have developed expertise in building mobile solutions employing cross platform mobile frameworks such as Phone Gap, Sencha, jQuery, RhoMobile etc. Our experience in healthcare and Infrastructure as a Service helps us to understand the problem while dealing with highly sensitive data, on the cloud and on-premise.
+At Nalashaa, we have developed expertise in building healthcare mobile solutions employing cross platform mobile frameworks such as Phone Gap, Sencha, jQuery, RhoMobile etc. Our experience in healthcare and Infrastructure as a Service helps us to understand the problem while dealing with highly sensitive data, on the cloud and on-premise.

 Latest posts by Aathira Nair (see all)